-- Complete the Enrollment Application for Courses Offered Outside of PTHS (see appendices) for each course offered outside Peters Township High School.
+- 1. Complete the Enrollment Application for Courses Offered Outside of PTHS (from Counseling Office) for each course offered outside Peters Township High School.
 This form must be completed in its entirety for approval to be considered.
-Approval is not guaranteed. - When completing the application, please list only one requested course per form. - Submit the application to your school counselor. - Source schools offering online courses must be accredited educational institutions.
+Approval is not guaranteed. - 2.
+When completing the application, please list only one requested course per form. - 3.
+Submit the application to your school counselor. - 4.
+Source schools offering online courses must be accredited educational institutions.
 Evidence of accreditation must be provided.
-The curriculum and expectations of the online course must match those of Peters Township High School.
-The PTHS team facilitator of the curricular area in which the course would be offered must review the curriculum and signoff with his/her approval (e.g., an online course in robotics would need the approval of the PTHS team facilitator in Applied Engineering). - If the course is approved and successfully completed, all "official" transcripts from the source school must be submitted to the student's school counselor on or before the close of the school district's grading period.
+The curriculum and expectations of the online course must match those of Peters Township High School. - 5.
+If the course is approved and successfully completed, all "official" transcripts from the source school must be submitted to the student's school counselor on or before the close of the school district's grading period.
 Failure to meet this deadline will result in a disqualification of eligibility for graduation credit and inclusion of any information on the student's official high school transcripts.
 If there are issues or problems with grading, it is the student's responsibility to meet with his/her School Counselor immediately upon the issue being discovered.